Kaikōura: Biodiversity

-The Little penguin or kororā is found along the Kaikōura coastline.
-These birds are vulnerable to becoming entangled in fishing nets, and while on land, are vulnerable to vehicle impact and predation by rats and domestic dogs.
-In a recent survey of 75 km of Kaikōura coastline, the only breeding colony located was in fragmented areas around the southern part of the Kaikōura peninsula.
+The little penguin (Eudyptula minor or kororā) is found along the Kaikōura coast.
+These birds are vulnerable to becoming entangled in fishing nets at sea, and to vehicle impact and predation by rats and domestic dogs while ashore.
+In a 2020 survey of 75 km of Kaikōura coastline, the only breeding colony located was in fragmented areas around the southern part of the Kaikōura Peninsula.
+In September 2026, conservation advocates at Kaikōura reported that the local kororā population was down to less than 50 birds, and was facing seasonal starvation as a result of depleted fish stocks and climate change.
+The advocates urged that the local colony of kororā should be vaccinated against the H5N1 virus that was expected to arrive in the region imminently, in a similar approach to that taken in Australia for 6,000 little penguins at St Kilda and Phillip Island.